 When you are in Ha Giang, don't forget to try the pho Trang Kim, a culinary tradition from Trang Kim village, Quyet Tien ward in Quan Ba district.
-Delicious and original, the soup smells of mountain flavours, from the making of noodle, from drying in the sun to cutting the noodles, everything is done with particular attention from women.
+Delicious and original, the soup smells of mountain flavours, from the making of the noodles, and drying in the sun, all the way to cutting the noodles, everything is done with particular attention from women.

-Wide, thick and leathery, local noodle is quickly recognisable among the types of Vietnamese pho.
+Wide, thick and leathery, local noodles are quickly recognisable among the types of Vietnamese pho.
 A bowl of pho Trang Kim is particularly notable for its succulent garnish, wild chicken with golden yellow turmeric.
 Chicken bone broth is really tasty and not greasy with the delicate flavour of turmeric.

 The weekly Trang Kim market held every Thursday is a good opportunity to enjoy it while meeting the people there.
 Passengers and visitors on their way to Dong Van from Ha Giang City are sure to treat themselves to a bowl of pho Trang Kim in one of the village taverns.